aeon-toolkit/aeon/docs/getting_started.md

 ## Single Series Modules

 Different `aeon` modules work with individual series or collections of series.
-Estimators in the `anomaly detection` and `segmentation` modules use single series input (they inherit from `BaseSeriesEstimator`).
+Estimators in the `anomaly detection`, `forecasting` and `segmentation` modules use single series input (they inherit from `BaseSeriesEstimator`).
 The functions in `distances` take two series as arguments.

 ### Anomaly Detection